apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.isDayLightSavingsTime.md

 globalization.isDayLightSavingsTime
 ===========

-Returns whether daylight savings time is in effect for a given date using the client's time zone and calendar.
+Indicates whether daylight savings time is in effect for a given date using the client's time zone and calendar.

     navigator.globalization.isDayLightSavingsTime(date, successCallback, errorCallback);

 Description
 -----------

-It returns whether or not daylight savings time is in effect to the `successCallback` with a properties object as a parameter.
-That object should have a `dst` property with a Boolean value.
-The value 'true' indicates that daylight savings time is in effect for the given date, and 'false' indicates that it is not.
+Indicates whether or not daylight savings time is in effect to the `successCallback` with a `properties` object as a parameter.
+That object should have a `dst` property with a `Boolean` value.
+A `true` value indicates that daylight savings time is in effect for the given date, and `false` indicates that it is not.

 The inbound parameter `date` should be of type `Date`.

-If there is an error reading the date, then the `errorCallback` is invoked.
-The expected code for this error is `GlobalizationError.UNKNOWN\_ERROR`.
+If there is an error reading the date, then the `errorCallback` executes.
+The error's expected code is `GlobalizationError.UNKNOWN\_ERROR`.

 Supported Platforms
 -------------------